Massachusetts Laws and Incentives

 Zero Emission Vehicle (ZEV) Parking Space Regulations

-A city or town may restrict certain parking areas for ZEVs, which includes all-electric vehicles, plug-in hybrid electric vehicles, and fuel cell vehicles.
+A city or town may restrict certain parking areas for ZEVs, which includes battery electric vehicles, plug-in hybrid electric vehicles, and fuel cell vehicles.
 A person who is found responsible for a violation of the restricted parking area may be subject to a penalty of no more than $50 and the vehicle may be removed from the parking spot.

 (Reference Massachusetts General Laws Chapter 40, Section 22A)